mdonertas/TK_ImmuneAging_MultiOmics/README.md

 Using Teefy data we reannotated our dataset.
 The distribution of our clusters across reannotated cell types is given as a heatmap ('./results/scRNAseq/teefyref_annotation/annotation_dist.pdf').

+### Annotating our scRNASeq data using Teefy et al. kidney cells as a reference

+Script: ./scripts/scRNASeq/08-teefy/03-teefyref_kidney_annotation.R

+Using Teefy kidney data we reannotated our dataset.
+The distribution of our clusters across reannotated cell types is given as a heatmap ('./results/scRNAseq/teefyref_kidney_annotation/annotation_kidney_dist.pdf').

 # ImageStream ML classification performance

 \% class prediction for each true cluster is calculated using ImageStream and visualised using `ComplexHeatmap` package (v2.10.0) (@ComplexHeatmap ) in R.